-10 Lightweight Linux Distros That Can Revive Your Old Hardware
+10 Lightweight Linux Distros That Can Revive Your Old Hardware in 2020

 Most operating systems these days are meant to work hand in hand with modern hardware and Linux distros are no exception.
 But just because your old machine can no longer handle the hardware requirements of a modern OS, that doesn’t necessarily mean it’s time to throw it away.
 That’s because there are a lot of lightweight Linux distros out there that don’t eat up a lot of resources and therefore, work perfectly fine on pretty much any computer.
 Many of these distributions aren’t very old themselves but they have been specifically tweaked to run on what most people today would consider outdated hardware.

 As you might imagine, there are a couple of drawbacks to using a lightweight distro.
 These operating systems don’t feature many of the scripts and wizards that you and I take for granted in 2020.
 As a result, you may need to install some additional programs in order to tailor the Linux distributions we’re going to talk about in this article to your specific needs.
 However, we think the hassle is worth it because with these distros you can essentially revive an old system and make it usable again.
 Alternatively, you can install a lightweight distro on a modern machine to free up additional system resources.

 With that out of the way and in no particular order, let’s take a closer look at the best lightweight Linux distros of 2020.

 - Just like Ubuntu, but smaller

 - Suitable for both old and modern systems